Can you be depressed and not know it? A look into the subtlety of depression

 Treatment Options for Depression

-Treating depression starts with diagnosis, and from there, doctors suggest either psychotherapy, medication, or a combination of the two.
+Treating depression starts with diagnosis, and from there, doctors suggest either psychotherapy (also known as talk therapy), medication, or a combination of the two.

 Each method’s effectiveness depends on the patient.
 Talk therapy can be just as effective as medication, and vice versa.